shnok/l2-unity/README.md

     - Leveling
 - Small range of models
     - 1 to 2 races for players ✅ (FDarkElf, FDwarf)
+	- A few armor sets for each race
-	- 1 to 2 weapons of each type 🛠️ (Only 1Hand sword for now)
+	- A few of weapons each type 🛠️ (Only 1Hand sword for now)
     - All Monsters of Talking island ✅
     - All NPCs of Talking island ✅
 - Server/Client features (server project [here](https://gitlab.com/shnok/unity-mmo-server))